Just a few days ago, Bitcoin crossed $55,000. And very recently, Bitcoin once again reclaimed the market capitalisation of $1 trillion.

 Or as many people feel that if cryptocurrencies are about to become expensive and popular in near future, then shouldn’t some of it be bought now?

 I know that a lot of people who have missed the crypto boat may feel like they made a mistake and if they had participated in it, it would have been life-changing for their finances.
-But fact is that there are just way too many “what if’s” to think about as of now!
+But the fact is that there are just way too many “what if’s” to think about as of now!
 So there is no point bothering yourself on those lines.

 It is said that one should only invest in something that one understands.
 And most people, sadly don’t understand cryptocurrencies or blockchain technology that it’s based on among other technical concepts.
-Currently, the cryptocurrencies have no underlying assets and primarily unregulated.
+Currently, cryptocurrencies have no underlying assets and primarily unregulated.
 And the price itself is too volatile and unpredictable.
 So investing a small amount that you would not be worried to lose is fine.
 But you shouldn’t bet your entire savings on Bitcoin or other cryptocurrencies just because of its stratospheric past returns.

 So if not cryptos then what should investors do?